Listen (2012 film)

-Listen is a 2013 American thriller/sci-fi/comedy film written/directed by F.C.Rabbath.
+Listen is a 2012 American thriller/sci-fi/comedy film written/directed by F.C.Rabbath.
 The story is based on a short film by the same writer/director made in 2007.
 The film stars Joshua Mikel, Sergio Soltero, Bill Kelly and Lanny Thomas.

-The film premiered at the 2013 Portland International Film Festival, and was released to theatres in 2015.
+The film showed at the 2013 Portland International Film Festival, and was released to theatres in 2015.

 Plot

 David discovers everyone has music inside them and creates a device to manipulate them.